 \subsection{The action integral of a ghost scalar field has a geometric meaning}

-Basing on the results of the previous subsection, one might think that a gravitational equation similar to that found by Einstein comes spontaneously into play, provided that $\varphi$ has a non--zero vacuum expectation value (VEV).
-Unfortunately, however, in this way the gravitational coupling constant would have the wrong sign and consequently the gravitational field would be repulsive.
+Based on the results of the previous subsection, we might think that a gravitational equation similar to that of GR comes spontaneously into play, provided that $\varphi$ has a non--zero vacuum expectation value (VEV).
+Unfortunately, in this way the gravitational coupling constant would have the wrong sign, i.e., the gravitational field would be repulsive.